angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 :::

 This pile only actually casts two spells on the turn after resolving Doomsday.
 Ideas Unbound and the Thassa's Oracle itself.
-You can also utilise piles of just three cycling effects or add in Cavern to the mix to protect against other effects should it be desired.
+You can also utilize piles of just three cycling effects or add in Cavern to the mix to protect against other effects should it be desired.